DevLuDaley/greetup/README.md

 # greetup
-meet up app for bootcamp graduates
+a meet up manager app for bootcamp graduates